tillprochaska/embed/README.md

     type:  oembed
 ```

-With its additional options you can also disable the preview section as well as the information section or set a max-height for the preview:
+With its additional options you can also disable the preview section, the information section as well as the cheatsheet or set a max-height for the preview:
 ```
 fields:
   …
   featured_video:
     label:      Featured video
     type:       oembed
     preview:    false
     info:       false
+    cheatsheet: false
     height:     250px
 ```

 ![Panel field preview](https://distantnative.com/remote/github/oembed/field1.png)